What to Know About Getting Married in the Military

 The military is a good employer to those with families as there are many programs and benefits for the family and spouses of the military member.
 Here is a list of many of them:

-- Family Separation Allowance: Married members are entitled to a Family Separation Allowance, when they are separated from their dependents, due to military orders.
+Married members are entitled to a Family Separation Allowance, when they are separated from their dependents, due to military orders.
 The tax-free allowance begins after separation of 30 days.
-This means married people in basic training and technical school (if the technical school duration is less than 20 weeks) begins to receive this pay 30 days after going on active duty.
+It means married people in basic training and technical school (if the technical school duration is less than 20 weeks) begins to receive this pay 30 days after going on active duty.
 Single personnel do not receive this allowance.

-- Dependent Support.
 All of the services have regulations which require military members to provide adequate support to their dependents.
-In fact, while in basic training and job school, you're being provided a housing allowance for the sole purpose of providing a place to live for your dependent family members.
+While in basic training and job school, you're being provided a housing allowance for the sole purpose of providing a place to live for your dependent family members.
 If your spouse makes an official complaint to your commander that you are failing or refusing to provide financial support, you could be disciplined or at least called into the Commander's office.

 While one doesn't want to think about divorce when they are anxious to get married, divorce is a real possibility.
 At least a 50% possibility.
 Military members should be aware that there is a special law that applies to them when it comes to divorce and retirement pay.
 The Uniformed Services Former Spouse Protection Act allows any state court to treat your FUTURE military retired pay as joint property, to be divided with your spouse, in the event of a divorce.